carshair/hiring-qa-assessment/README.md

 In the `feature/authenticated-resource` branch, we have two new untested endpoints:

 - `POST /auth/login` - an authorization endpoint.
 This endpoint relies on a v1 endpoint to validate credentials.
 For the purposes of this assignment, you can assume authorization is correctly implemented in v1 APIs.
-- `GET /protected` - a protected resource.
+- `POST /protected` - a protected resource.
 This endpoint should return a 401 status code unless the user's authorization is validated by V1.

 ### Scope Clarifications